jospeh007/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack.md

 Explain some specifics about this infrastructure

-What a server is.
+1. What a server ?
-A server is a computer hardware or software that provides services to other computers, which are usually referred to as clients.
+A server is a computer system or software program that provides functionality or resources to other computers, known as clients, over a network.
+2. What is the role of the domain name ?
+The domain name serves as a human-readable label used to identify and locate resources on the internet.